SeamusW/Phase-2-DSC-Project/README.md

 <b>King County Housing Data Exploratory Data Analysis:</b> This file contains our data cleaning and wrangling, as well as all of our models and visualizations.

-<b>Testing the Model:</b> This file contains the predictive testing of our final model.
+<b>Testing the Model:</b> This file contains the predictive testing of our final model, as well as testing our assumptions.

 <b>King County Real Estate Project:</b> This is a slide deck with our findings from our model.